 Within the Victor-Bjorken flow framework (neglecting transverse expansion), the fluid four-velocity is $u^\mu = (\cosh\eta_s, 0, 0, \sinh\eta_s)$, and the photon energy in the QGP rest frame is $E = \pt \cosh(y - \eta_s)$, where $\pt$ is the transverse momentum and $y$ is the photon rapidity.
 This relation links the photon's observed momentum to its energy in the medium, enabling the transformation from theoretical rates to experimental observables.

 It is important to note limitations of the current framework: we focus on ideal magnetohydrodynamic evolution and thus neglect (1) dissipative corrections to the distribution function from viscosity or electromagnetic fields~\cite{Bhatt:2010cy,Sun:2023pil}, which could modify photon rates at late times, and (2) thermal photon production in the hot hadron gas (HHG) phase, which contributes to low-$\pt$ spectra after QGP freeze-out~\cite{Steffen:2001pv,Shen:2013cca,Chatterjee:2017akg}.
-These effects, along with magnetic field-induced modifications to parton interactions, will be explored in future work to provide a more comprehensive description of thermal photon production in heavy-ion collisions.
+This approach focuses on the macroscopic thermodynamic modulation of the QGP by magnetic fields, which is complementary to quantum field theory (QFT)-based treatments that capture microscopic quantum corrections (e.g., vertex/propagator modifications) to emission rates~\cite{Hattori:2020htm, Wang:2024gnh,Sun:2023pil}; magnetic field-induced modifications to parton interactions, along with these complementary effects, will be explored in future work to provide a more comprehensive description of thermal photon production in heavy-ion collisions.